Planet

 Cyber Crime Punishment In UAE: a complete guide

 In the era of digital technologies, even a single thoughtless action on the internet can lead to a criminal case.
-The UAE’s cybercrime laws are considered some of the strictest in the world: massive fines, deportation, and prison sentences of up to 25 years are imposed for online fraud, spreading fake information, hacking accounts, or extortion.
-Moreover, punishment can be assigned not only for malicious actions but also for seemingly harmless posts and reposts on social media.
+With some of the strictest laws in the world, cyber crime punishment in UAE includes massive fines, deportation, and prison sentences of up to 25 years for offenses like internet fraud, spreading fake information, hacking accounts, or extortion.
+Moreover, punishment can be assigned not only for malicious activities but also for seemingly harmless posts and reposts on social media.
 Many foreigners face criminal prosecution without even realizing they have broken the law.

-Our legal team provides clients with comprehensive legal support in matters of crypto crimes in the UAE.
-Experienced specialists are ready to assess risks and mitigate consequences before a case is initiated, represent interests in the police, prosecution, and courts, protect your digital rights, devices, and business reputation, achieve case closure or sentence mitigation.
+Our legal team provides clients with comprehensive legal support in cyber security matters in the UAE.
+Experienced specialists are ready to assess risks and mitigate consequences before a case is initiated, represent your interests in the police, prosecution, and courts, protect your digital rights, devices, and business reputation, and achieve case closure or sentence mitigation.

 Fundamentals of UAE Legislation on Cybercrimes

-Cybercrimes in the United Arab Emirates are strictly regulated and severely punished under a special regulatory act — Federal Decree-Law No. 34 of 2021 “On Combating Cybercrimes.”
-This document serves as the key legislative basis relied upon by authorities in investigating and preventing any crimes committed using information technologies and the internet.
+Cyber-crimes in the United Arab Emirates are strictly regulated and severely punished under a special regulatory act — Federal Decree-Law No. 34 of 2021 “On Combating Cybercrimes.”
+This document serves as the primary legislative basis for authorities in investigating and preventing crimes committed using computer systems and the internet.

-According to UAE legislation, a cybercrime is considered any action committed using information systems, networks, electronic data, or means of communication that violates public order, national security, the economy, or the rights of private individuals.
-A key feature: those held accountable may include not only individuals who committed malicious actions but also those who allowed violations due to negligence or ignorance of local regulations.
+According to UAE legislation, a cybercrime is considered any action committed using information systems, computer networks, electronic data, or means of communication that violates public order, national security, the economy, or the rights of private individuals.
+Those held accountable may include not only individuals who committed malicious activities but also those who allowed violations due to negligence or ignorance of local regulations.

-This decree-law replaced the outdated Law No. 5 of 2012, as the landscape of digital crimes has drastically changed since its adoption.
-The new version is adapted to modern threats: from attacks using malware to manipulations with cryptocurrencies.
+This decree-law replaced the outdated Law No. 5 of 2012, as the cyber security landscape has drastically changed since its adoption.
+The new version is adapted to modern cyber threats, including malware attacks and cryptocurrency manipulation.

 Types of cybercrimes and corresponding punishments

-In the UAE, cybercrimes are considered a serious threat to public order and security, therefore strict punishment is provided for them.
-Federal Decree-Law No. 34 covers a wide range of violations: from hacking attacks to defamation on social media.
+Cybercrimes are considered a serious threat to public order and security in the UAE, with serious consequences imposed for such offenses.
+Federal Decree-Law No. 34 covers a wide range of criminal activities committed using computer technology, ranging from hacking attacks to defamation on social media.
+The most common cybercrimes in the UAE include:

 Unauthorized access and system hacking (Hacking)

-Unauthorized access to information systems is one of the most serious cybercrimes, especially when it involves interference with government platforms, banking systems, and critical infrastructure.
-The law qualifies even a simple attempt at access without permission as a criminally punishable act.
+Unauthorized access to information systems is one of the most serious cybercrimes, especially when it involves interference with government agencies, banking systems, and critical infrastructure.
+That includes ransomware attacks, Distributed Denial of Service attacks, and other high-tech crimes.
+Even a simple attempt to steal data or access sensitive information from personal computers without permission is a criminally punishable act.

-If damage is caused as a result of hacking, whether it is a data breach, system paralysis, or theft of information, the penalties are intensified.
+If damage is caused by a cyber attack through a data breach, system paralysis, or theft of information, the penalties are intensified.
 In accordance with Article 4 of Federal Decree-Law No. 34/2021, the punishment includes a fine ranging from 100,000 to 500,000 dirhams (AED) and/or imprisonment for up to 5 years.
 In cases where the hacker’s actions have harmed national security, the prison term can be increased to 15 years, and the fine can reach up to 1 million AED.

 Cyber fraud (Online Fraud)

-The law clearly classifies various forms of cyber fraud, covering both simple schemes and complex transnational crimes.
-The definition includes phishing attacks, credit card fraud, creation of fake websites, deception in online sales, and investment scams.
+The UAE cybercrime law covers various forms of cyber fraud, from simple schemes to complex transnational crimes.
+That includes phishing attacks, banking fraud, creation of fake websites, deception in online sales, and investment scams.

-For example, if a person pretends to be a representative of a well-known company, creates a fake page on social media, and collects advance payments from clients — this is cyber fraud.
+For example, if a cyber criminal pretends to be a representative of a well-known company, creates a fake page on social media, and collects advance payments from clients, this is cyber fraud.
 According to Article 11 of Law No. 34, the punishment may include a fine ranging from 20,000 to 500,000 AED and/or imprisonment for up to 3 years.
-In cases where the fraud targets government institutions or involves large sums, the penalties are increased.
+In cases where the fraud targets government institutions or involves financial losses, the penalties are increased.

 Particularly severe punishments are imposed for crimes involving the use of forged electronic signatures and documents.
 Responsibility is also borne by those who distribute fraudulent software or participate in financial pyramids disguised as digital investment platforms.